 Spain suffered during the global financial crisis and ensuing property market crash.
 House prices dropped by as much as 30%.
 Nearly a decade on, there are signs that the recovery is finally underway, with indices showing year-on-year price increases in major cities and resorts, and an overall national rise of 4% in 2017.

 Transaction numbers are increasing too, with data from the National Institute of Statistics showing sales increased by 16% in 2017.

 Home ownership levels are high in Spain, with around 80% of residents owning their own home, and many doing so outright, without a mortgage.

 Should you rent or buy in Spain?

 Rental opportunities can be limited in some parts of Spain.
-One estate agency has claimed that rent prices in Spanish cities have increased by as much as 15% in a year, and that this can partially be attributed to the growing popularity of short-term holiday lets through websites such as Airbnb.
+One estate agency claims that rent prices in Spanish cities increased by as much as 15% in a year.
+This is partially due to the popularity of short-term holiday lets.

 Now, some authorities in Spain are already seeking to curb this trend, with Madrid set to bring in new rules in 2019 to regulate the holiday let sector.

 For those buying or selling in Spain, transaction costs are moderate, at around 10-15% of the property value.